Selling Your Home in California: Legal Aspects You Need to Know

 Can landlords sell rental properties with asbestos?

-Yes, landlords can rent out homes that have asbestos in them.
+Yes, landlords can rent out homes with asbestos.
 Being honest is important.
-Make sure the renters know about the asbestos and take care of any problems before you put the house on the market.
+Make sure the renters know about the asbestos and handle any problems before you put the house on the market.

 What are the buyer’s rights when purchasing a house with asbestos in California?

 The buyer has the right to know if there is asbestos in the house.
-They can ask for a check and talk about being taken away.
-It helps buyers when they know California’s rules on asbestos.
+They can ask for a check and discuss having it removed.
+Knowing California’s rules on asbestos helps buyers.

 How do I communicate effectively with potential buyers about asbestos-related issues?